-Prepare an example of a completed Learning Visual/VAKT tool (10 points)
+Prepare an example of a completed Learning Visual/VAKT tool (8 points)

-Prepare a VAKT tool, Semantic feature analysis, concept map, diagram, graphic or semantic organizer, visual representation, visual-spatial display, etc. to assist students in learning concepts & vocabulary associated with SOLs in Science or Social Studies.
+Prepare a VAKT tool, (e.g., concept map, diagram, graphic or semantic organizer, visual representation, visual-spatial display, etc.) to assist students in learning concepts & vocabulary associated with SOLs in Science or Social Studies.
 With the learning visual example, identify and write out the SOL to which it relates (e.g., Science: Living Systems 5.5, The student will investigate and understand that organisms are made of cells and have distinguishing characteristics.
 Key concept: vertebrates and invertebrates).
-Be sure to give the visual a title/name.
+Be sure to give the tool a title/name.